mhulsman/ibidas/docs/installation.rst

 Execute from source
 -------------------
 One can also directly execute ibidas from the source package.
-Note that this still requires the aforementioned dependencies to be installed.

 Download the source from pypi, then execute::